 When a doctor writes a prescription, you should be able to believe that it was carefully chosen to help you recover, maintain your health, or alleviate your pain.
 You should be able to assume that the doctor has taken into account your medical history, has prescribed the correct dosage, and has thought about how this prescription will react with your other medications.
 You should be able to trust the pharmacist or hospital to safely fill your prescription.
 However, this is not always what happens.
+So, what happens when they screw up?
+Our medication error lawyers step in and hold them responsible for their mistakes.

 Annually 1.5 million people suffer as a result of a medication or prescription error.
 Unfortunately, when these mistakes happen they can cause severe adverse reactions, especially in children and elderly patients.